 When Therapy Can Help

-If you find yourself extremely tearful, numb, or, aggressive or excessively irritable, it might be time to consider therapy to help reduce stress.
-These are indicators of depression or anxiety and should be taken seriously.
-When stress management just isn’t cutting it, it may be time to address the fact that mom stress may have become something more.
-Finding a therapist, preferably one who specializes in maternal mental health can be an excellent next step.
+If you find yourself tearful, numb, aggressive, or excessively irritable, consider therapy to help reduce stress.
+These feelings can indicate depression or anxiety that require professional support.
+When stress management isn’t helping, you may need to acknowledge that mom stress has become something more.
+Finding a therapist, preferably one specializing in maternal mental health, can be an excellent next step.
 An online therapist directory is a great place to start looking.

 Additional Resources